-- Teachers should follow the Late Work Policy established in their course syllabus. - Afternoon Learning Lab will take place In the SEE Center Monday through Thursday - Students will remain in Afternoon Learning Lab in the SEE Center the entire time (3:00-4:00) - Students will remain in Afternoon Learning Lab for consecutive days until their designated assessment is completed. - Once the completed assessment is received and reviewed by the teacher for learning, it will be assessed accordingly. - No after school activities will be allowed during the time of an Afternoon Learning Lab (game, practice, fine-art activity) but students may join activities after completion of the Afternoon Learning Lab.
+Teachers will follow the Late Work Policy established in their course syllabus.
+In the course of helping students accomplish their assigned work, the Afternoon Learning Lab has been established.
+Afternoon Learning Lab will take place in the SEE Center - Monday through Thursday.
+Students will remain in the SEE Center the entire time (3:15-4:00 PM) Students will remain in Afternoon Learning Lab for consecutive days until their designated incomplete work is completed.
+Once the completed work is received and corrected by the teacher for learning, it will be assessed accordingly.
+No after school activities will be allowed during the time of an Afternoon Learning Lab (game, practice, fine-art activity) - students may resume activities after completion of the Afternoon Learning Lab.

 What happens if a student has completed work before or during the assigned Afternoon Learning Lab?

-- All students must remain in Study Hall the entire time 3:00-4:00 - Students will work on other homework if assigned late work is completed. - A Teacher may excuse a student from Afternoon Learning Lab if the student has successfully completed the assignment and it has been assessed to the teacher's satisfaction.
+All students must remain in the Afternoon Learning Lab the entire time: 3:15-4:00 PM.
+Students will work on other homework if assigned late work is completed.
+A teacher may excuse a student from Afternoon Learning Lab if the student has successfully completed the assignment and it has been assessed to the teacher's satisfaction.
 Afternoon Learning Lab should be notified of excused students.